 Where we store your personal information

-It is important to note that some or all of your personal information provided to third-party service providers may be held by them in countries other than your own, including in particular the United States.
-You acknowledge and understand that your personal information will be subject to the applicable laws of each such jurisdiction, which may not provide the same protection as your country of residence.
+It is important to note that some or all of your personal information provided to third-party service providers may be held by them in countries other than your own, including the United States.
+You acknowledge and understand that your personal information will be subject to the applicable laws of each such jurisdiction, which may not require the same level of protection as your country of residence.
 For example, government entities in the United States, among other countries, may have certain legislative rights to access your personal information.
 If you would like access to written information about our policies and practices with respect to service providers outside your jurisdiction, you may e-mail firstname.lastname@example.org.
 Our Chief Privacy Officer or representative will address your questions about the collection, use, disclosure, or storage of personal information by our service providers worldwide.